astrotars/the-stream-android/README.md

 }
 ```

-which is backed by a simple list layout:
+This is backed by a simple list layout:

 <!-- https://gist.github.com/psylinse/d8af92043ecdda948cb982a1002ba157 -->
 ```xml